Feeling the heat in Portugal – Sunburn is a film simmering with sexual tension

 The film stars Ricardo Pereira, Oceana Basílio, Nuno Pardal, and Ricardo Barbosa.

-I caught up with Vicente Alves do Ó for a behind-the-scenes look at the film.
+We caught up with Vicente Alves do Ó for a behind-the-scenes look at the film.

 What was your inspiration for this story?